Veracode Glossary

 Remote Code Execution (RCE)

 A vulnerability commonly found in web applications.
 An attacker with system-level access to a server with this vulnerability can run code against this weakness.
-After compromising the system, the attacker may be able to access all information on the server, such as databases that contain sensitive data.
+After compromising the system, the attacker might be able to access all information on the server, such as databases that contain sensitive data.
 Veracode Dynamic Analysis can detect these vulnerabilities in web applications.

 S

-SCA Agent
+SCA agent

 For SCA agent-based scanning, an agent is a command-line tool that interfaces with the artifacts or repositories to be scanned and the Veracode service.
 Agents associate the results of their scans to a project within a particular workspace.
 You can configure agents at the organization or workspace level.